xiangrongwang/xiangrongwang.github.io/index.md

 Her PhD topic focused on the robustness of networks,  from both theoretical and applicable perspectives.
 Since March of 2017, she is a postdoctoral researcher in the department of applied mathematics at TUDelft, working with [Johan Dubbeldam](http://ta.twi.tudelft.nl/dv/users/dubbel/).
 Her current research project is the robustness of logistic networks.

 ## News
-* 05/09/2017: one paper [Kemeny’s constant and the effective graph resistance](https://www.nas.ewi.tudelft.nl/people/Piet/papers/LAA2017_Kemeny_constant_pseudoinverse_Laplacian.pdf) is accepted in Linear Algebra and its Applications.
+* 05/09/2017: one paper ['Kemeny’s constant and the effective graph resistance'](https://www.nas.ewi.tudelft.nl/people/Piet/papers/LAA2017_Kemeny_constant_pseudoinverse_Laplacian.pdf) is accepted in Linear Algebra and its Applications.
 * 29/06/2017: Our paper [Multi-criteria robustness analysis of metro networks](http://www.sciencedirect.com/science/article/pii/S0378437117300675) is reported by [De Volkskrant (a Dutch daily newspaper)]( http://www.volkskrant.nl/wetenschap/er-hoeft-maar-dit-te-gebeuren-en-het-hele-metronet-ligt-stil~a4503063/).
         <img align="middle" width='500' src= "metro_article_deVolkstrant.png">